-Most United Nations members now have websites for their permanent missions in New York and Geneva.
-When a website is available, it often includes details on the country's policy and may include the text of speeches given by Representatives at the United Nations.
-These addresses can be found at www.un.org/members.
+Most United Nations Members now have websites for their permanent missions in New York and Geneva.
+When a website is available, it often includes details on the State's policy and may include the text of speeches given by Representatives at the United Nations.
+These addresses can be found at www.un.org/en/members/.

-The United Nations also provides public access to its Official Documents System (ODS), which includes nearly all of the documents published by the United Nations, including many that are not available on the United Nations's main website.
+The United Nations also provides public access to its Official Documents System (ODS), which includes nearly all of the documents published by the United Nations, including many that are not available on the main website of the United Nations.
 The ODS system is available at documents.un.org.
 Please note that the search engine available on ODS is not always easy to use, but it is very easy to find files if you know the United Nations document number.
-The bibliography section of each topic brief in the Issues at AMUN handbook contains references to several United Nations documents and can act as a starting place for your preparations.
+The bibliography section of each topic brief in this handbook contains references to several United Nations documents and can act as a starting place for your preparations.
 You may want to utilize the UNBISNET search engine to find your document name/number and then move to ODS to find the actual document.
 UNBISNET also provides access to voting records and country speeches, and is found online at unbisnet.un.org.